The Fitties Journal

 Supplements do not replace a solid training program and a well-structured diet.
 They fill specific gaps and, when chosen well, provide a meaningful edge.
 Here is what is actually worth considering for women focused on building muscle.

 Protein powder is the most practical supplement for hitting daily protein targets, especially on busy days or when whole-food options are limited.
+Choosing one comes down to the label rather than the marketing, and the five specs that decide a protein powder for women are all printed on the back of the tub.
 FitWhey+ delivers 21 grams of high-quality whey protein from grass-fed, rBST/rBGH hormone-free New Zealand cattle, with no added sugar or stevia, sweetened only with monk fruit.
-For plant-based options, FitPlant+ features a pea and rice protein blend that achieves a 100% amino acid score, along with Aminogen to support protein digestibility and absorption.
+For plant-based options, FitPlant+ features a pea and rice protein blend, along with Aminogen to support protein digestion and amino acid absorption.

 HMB (beta-hydroxy-beta-methylbutyrate) is a natural metabolite of leucine that supports increased protein synthesis and decreased protein degradation.
-FitRestore pairs HMB with vitamin D, which supports skeletal muscle health and function.
-Research suggests HMB may be particularly supportive during periods of intensified training or caloric restriction, both common scenarios for women working on body composition.
+FitRestore pairs HMB with vitamin D. Research suggests HMB may be particularly supportive during periods of intensified training or caloric restriction, both common scenarios for women working on body composition.

 A comprehensive multivitamin helps close micronutrient gaps that are common in active women, particularly around iron, calcium, vitamin D, and B vitamins.
 FitNutrients+ provides a broad spectrum of bioavailable vitamins and chelated minerals to support overall nutritional status.